 As the name indicates, it is sporadic by nature, but knowing the right times to look and knowing how best to operate can yield some good results,.

 Sporadic E, also known as Es (i.e. E sporadic) is a form of E layer ionisation that occurs randomly in the ionosphere.
 It can affect frequencies normally affected by ionospheric propagation, but as the levels of ionisation can rise very high, it can affect frequencies much higher than would be expected by normal E region ionisation.

 For radio hams, sporadic E offers the possibility of long distance communications, for commercial users, it gives rise to occasional very high levels of unwanted interference when signals that would not normally be heard are received over very long distances and at high strength.

 Sporadic E basics

-Sporadic E arises when very intense clouds of ionisation start to build in the lower reaches of the E region of the ionosphere.
+Sporadic E arises when very intense clouds of ionisation build in the lower reaches of the E region of the ionosphere.
 The level of ionisation may be up to five times greater than those normally achieved at the peak of the sunspot cycle and this is the reason why signals well into the VHF region of the radio spectrum can be reflected.
-In view of the very high levels of ionisation, the levels of loss are particularly low and even low power stations can be heard at good strength.
+In view of the very high levels of ionisation, the levels of loss are particularly low.

 Predicting Sporadic E radio propagation